-Skip to main content
+Skip to Main Content

-Australian Injectable Drugs Handbook (AIDH)
+Australian Injectable Drugs Handbook

 AIDH provides up-to-date information on injectable medicines.
 The 5th edition contains more than 400 injectable medicines, each monograph includes availability, generic/trade names, preparation, administration, stability, compatibility/incompatibility data, & special notes.
 Paediatric-specific information is also included in many of the monographs.

-Australian Medicines Handbook online - AMH
+Australian Medicines Handbook (AMH)

 Note: there is a limit of 2 concurrent user sessions, please log out when finished.